DurableDrupal/durabledrupallean/manuscript/C1-inception.md

 So just where do we dive in?
 Where does inception live in any project?

-## Project Inception lives in the Vision and preparation for the Team Project Kickoff {#chapter01-inception}
+## Project Inception

-Project Inception and Vision means that there has to be some starting point, based on inputs provided by the product owner (a client domain expert, marketing person, major stakeholder rep, etc.).
-These inputs must be gathered as part of the more general preparation for the Project Team Kickoff in the form of a Vision text.
+Project Inception lives in the Vision text to be presented at the Team Project Kickoff based upon a gathering of documentation, meeting and telephone conversation notes and other inputs for the preparation for that formal starting point for the project.
+The product owner (a client domain expert, marketing person, major stakeholder rep, etc.) will be providing much of these inputs and with the help of the initial core team, is responsible for writing the Vision text.

-### Preparation

-Such preparation may include such tasks as the following:

-* Gather all inputs: Client documentation, conversations, Legacy site and business context
-* Create initial Project Vision text for team starting point
-  * Detected pain points: who are experiencing them and what would they consider to be a solution?
-  * List architecture alternatives: Frameworks, re-usable Drupal distros and other proven solutions
-  * List initially detected constraints
-* What team are we going to assemble for kickoff?
-* Best way to provision team development and testing?
-* Initial basic prototype as starting point for kickoff?

-In this way everything needed for the initial Project Kickoff is put together through cross-collaboration by the initial core team.

-### Additional inputs for the Vision text

-* Product Owner must contribute to first cut of Market, Problem, Product definitions
-  * Notes from phone conversations with stakeholders and users
-  * Review of existing solutions (e-mail list)
-  * Conversations with existing workshop members
-    * Writers
-    * Publishers
-* Initial Team Core must gather:
-  * Review of solution architecture alternatives
-  * Any detectable constraints

-The actual text is the responsibility of the Product Owner but will be done in cross-collaboration with the initial core team.

-### Vision text template
+### Using the Vision text template

 A template for the Vision text may be downloaded from the DurableDrupal site.